AKCIT-FN/checkthat2025_normalization/README.md

 }
 ```

+### Acknowledgement
+This work has been fully funded by the project "Computational Techniques for Multimodal Data Security and Privacy" supported by the Advanced Knowledge Center in Immersive Technologies (AKCIT), with financial resources from the PPI IoT/Manufatura 4.0 / PPI HardwareBR of the MCTI grant number 057/2023, signed with EMBRAPII.

 ## Acknowledgments

 This work has been fully funded by the project Computational Techniques for Multimodal Data Security and Privacy supported by Advanced Knowledge Center in Immersive Technologies (AKCIT), with financial resources from the PPI IoT/Manufatura 4.0 / PPI HardwareBR of the MCTI grant number 057/2023, signed with EMBRAPII.